jonasbn/til/vscode/perl-language-server_extension.md

 **VScode** is a magnificent tool.
 Since I maintain a few Perl distributions, I am always interested in having good Perl support in my tooling, which is often not the case, since Perl is often treated as dead language.

-Anyway there is a Perl Language Server Extension for VScode, which is a great tool to have.
+Anyway there is a Perl Language Server Extension for VScode, which is a great tool to use.

+Do note there are actually two implementations:

+- [VScode MarketPlace: Perl][MARKETPERL]
+- [VScode Perl Language Server (PLS)][MARKETPLS]

+I have used both and they can be installed in parallel.
+I have not experienced any conflicts.
+However you might need to double down on configuration, I believe the challenges of include paths and general configuration is somewhat similar for both - from my point of view I was looking at activity, but it might come down to best debugger integration.

+Now let's continue with PLS.

 These are my notes on how I have set it up.